 We are once again so happy to see Eoin's legacy and the scholarship move forward and we are excited to meet and listen to the word of Martje, Tess and Luke at the Tribute Night this coming summer.

-thank all those who entered this year, as well as the panel of judges and administration staff in UCC who facilitate this scholarship every year.
+We thank all those who entered this year, as well as the panel of judges and administration staff in UCC who facilitate this scholarship every year.
 We say a particular thanks to Danny Denton for the enthusiasm and efficiency with which he manages this every year.

 ]]>